 Each bus route should have a written emergency evacuation plan.
 This plan should reflect each student's ability to evacuate or help others.
 Students with disabilities should participate in required evacuation drills and should only be excluded if their participation would present a health risk.
 Parents should be notified in advance of such barriers to their child's participation.
-Every effort should be made to ensure that ALL students have a reasonable understanding of the concept of an emergency.
+Every effort should be made to ensure that ALL students have a reasonable understanding of the concept of an emergency and how they will exit the bus.

 The driver and the attendant must be familiar with any equipment in the bus that would aid in an actual evacuation, (e.g., the use of all emergency exits, emergency/fire blankets, webbing cutters, etc.).
-It is important to enlist the help of school liaisons, parents and other personnel (e.g., physical therapists) to train and help students understand emergency procedures.
+It is important to enlist the help of school liaisons, parents and other personnel (e.g., physical therapists) to train and help students and staff understand emergency procedures including how to exit the bus without use of their mobility devices and equipment (wheelchair, etc).
 Local emergency personnel should be involved in developing the plans, especially if the students transported have complex medical conditions.